 “By partnering with TAZO to create the TAZO Tree Corps, we are taking a major step forward in American Forests’ path to achieve Tree Equity,” said Jad Daley, president and chief executive officer of American Forests.
 “We are building a national movement to ensure that every neighborhood can experience the healing power of trees while also helping create green jobs that benefit people in socioeconomically disadvantaged communities.”

-In each of the five cities, the TAZO Tree Corps will select five fellows who will take part in two to three weeks of paid urban forestry training before transitioning into full-time employment with The Davey Tree Expert Company, a nationwide tree-planting and tree-care business.
+In each of the five cities, the TAZO Tree Corps selects five fellows who take part in two to three weeks of paid urban forestry training before transitioning into full-time employment with The Davey Tree Expert Company, a nationwide tree-planting and tree-care business.
 Tree Corps members will also be trained in climate justice advocacy.
-As part of the program, grassroots tree groups in each area will provide a range of support services, such as helping Tree Corps fellows navigate barriers to retention, such as transportation and childcare.

 Many cities currently have a shortage of people qualified to care for trees, and the need is expected to grow.
 Urban forestry will see a 10% increase in job openings for entry-level positions through 2028, according to the U.S. Bureau of Labor Statistics.
 Many of those jobs will be for planting, trimming and pruning trees.
 Nearly 25% of the people who will fill these jobs will likely be self-employed, so this type of opportunity can set the stage for entrepreneurship, improved economic mobility and a better quality of life.